 As alternatives, manufacturers sometimes offered Fizeaus with a few fixed-focal-length (FFL) positions, where the interferometer was acceptably precise at discrete magnifications.
 Others offered “digital zoom”, a technique of enlarging the sensor image to fill the field of view, but without changing the focal angle of the optics.
 It’s a bigger image, but not actually magnified optically onto the sensor—called “empty magnification”.
 These alternatives’ imaging quality and ability to measure mid-spatial frequency features, exceeded the capability of systems with optical zoom.
 But you couldn’t get a true continuous-zoom Fizeau, varying the focal length infinitely along a range.
 Too hard.
 “Impossible,” it was said.

 The first ever continuous optical zoom Fizeau phase-shifting interferometer (without degrading the image) is now in commercial production at 4D Technology.
 Optical zoom means the image magnification is changed before it reaches the sensor.
 You can get great measurements, using magnifications from 1x to 6x.
 By using the internal optical zoom capability to more fully frame your optics, you maximize your datapoint resolution.
 Or, use the zoom to see features in greater detail.

-The AccuFiz systems with zoom provide 3X of real zoom without imaging degradation!
+The AccuFiz dynamic systems with zoom provide 2.5x of real zoom without imaging degradation!
 Here’s a short video clip of the system zooming.
-With the added internal optics, it’s a handful of inches longer than our regular AccuFiz model.
+With the added internal optics, it’s a handful of inches longer than our regular AccuFiz model, but still surprisingly lightweight.